-Seminar 3

-Smart moves: How mobility wearables empower lifestyle management and promote brain health in MS
+Seminar 3 Smart moves: How mobility wearables empower lifestyle management and promote brain health in MS

-Gavin Brittain, NIHR Clinical Research Fellow and Specialist Neurology Registrar, Sheffield; Ellen Buckley, Sheffield
+Room 12 Gavin Brittain, NIHR Academic Clinical Lecturer, The University of Sheffield Ellen Buckley, Research Fellow, The University of Sheffield

 Wearable mobility sensors are transforming how we understand and support people with multiple sclerosis.
 By capturing real-world movement and activity patterns, these technologies offer new ways to monitor disease progression, guide personalised interventions, and empower people to take an active role in their wellbeing.
 This session will explore how mobility wearables can be used in practice to empower people with MS, inform multidisciplinary care, and promote active, brain-healthy lifestyles.